Hypatchia/Hypatchia/README.md

-# Hi, I'm Samia BELHADDAD 👋
+# Hi there, I'm Samia BELHADDAD! 👋

 ## About Me

 I'm a passionate data scientist and machine learning engineer with a deep background in Artificial Intelligence.
-I hold a master's degree in Applied Mathematics & a Bachelor's Degree in Mathematics and Computer Science.
+I hold a master's degree in Applied Mathematics - Applied Statistics and a Bachelor's Degree in Mathematics and Computer Science.

 Here's a bit more about what I do:

-- 🌟 I'm proficient in developing cutting-edge machine learning models and deep learning architectures.
+- 🌟 I specialize in developing cutting-edge machine learning models and deep learning architectures.
-- 💻 I build powerful web applications using Django to bring my data-driven solutions to life.
+- 💻 I enjoy building powerful web applications using Django to bring my data-driven solutions to life.
 - 📸 I have a strong interest and experience in image processing and computer vision.
-- 🎨 I've dabbled in the creative world of GANs (Generative Adversarial Networks) and autoencoders to create cooler apps.
+- 🎨 I've ventured into the creative world of GANs (Generative Adversarial Networks) and autoencoders to create exciting applications.

 ## Tech Stack